 India has a bill of rights for cows.

 There are only two double-landlocked countries in the world, countries surrounded entirely by other landlocked countries.
-The first is Uzbekistan, which is surrounded by Kyrgyzstan, Kazakhstan, Turkmenistan, Tajikstan, and Afghanistan; the second is Liechtenstein, which is surrounded by Switzerland and Austria.
+They are Uzbekistan (which is surrounded by Kyrgyzstan, Kazakhstan, Turkmenistan, Tajikstan, and Afghanistan) and Liechtenstein (which is surrounded by Switzerland and Austria). (source)

 Map of the Spratly Islands.